shukla-ashutosh4/Cableteque_BicyclePermuts/README.md

 Cableteque champions deep domain knowledge, practical innovation, and building tools that genuinely help engineers and manufacturing teams work better.
 I strongly identify with these priorities, and my personal values and working style map closely to Cableteque’s PIA framework and broader mission:

-* **Pioneering (P)** — I embrace innovation and forward-thinking approaches.
+* **Pioneering (P)** - I embrace innovation and forward-thinking approaches.
 I enjoy exploring new ideas, automating repetitive tasks, and pushing boundaries to make workflows simpler and more powerful.

-* **Insightful (I)** — I am committed to continuous learning.
+* **Insightful (I)** - I am committed to continuous learning.
 I actively seek new perspectives, study domain-specific practices (such as product configuration and inventory workflows), and apply lessons learned to improve both technical solutions and user experiences.

-* **Agile (A)** — I work iteratively and adapt to change.
+* **Agile (A)** - I work iteratively and adapt to change.
 I favor practical, incremental improvements, rapid prototyping, and close feedback loops so that solutions remain simple, useful, and easy to adopt.

 Beyond the PIA framework, I also align with Cableteque’s broader cultural values:

 * **Inclusivity & collaboration:** I enjoy working with diverse teams, listening to domain experts, and incorporating their feedback into the product.
 I believe great solutions come from shared expertise.

-* **Sustainability & positive impact:** I aim to build tools that reduce wasteful manual work and enable teams to focus on higher-value tasks — a small sustainability win through smarter processes.
+* **Sustainability & positive impact:** I aim to build tools that reduce wasteful manual work and enable teams to focus on higher-value tasks.

 * **Trust & shared success:** I prioritize clear communication, reliable tooling, and thoughtful design so teams can depend on the software and succeed together.